The employee understood from day one.

 Without myHandiQR

-- Five awkward minutes on "how would you like us to organize things"
+- Five awkward minutes on "how would you like us to organise things"

-- The employee retells it with every role or manager change
+- The employee tells the story again at every change of role or manager

 With myHandiQR recommended to the employee